SalikeHassan/software-engineer-interview/README.md

     ]
   }
 ```
-- After the above steps completed, run the project by clicking on Zip.Installments.Api button as shown in below screenshot.
+- After the above steps completed, run the project by clicking on Zip.Installments.Api button as shown in the below screenshot.
   ![image](https://user-images.githubusercontent.com/18566830/213715132-d27ffe7e-f2d9-4f11-8a0c-3dd14c277ff1.png)

-- On successfull run of the project, swagger ui will open in browser as shown in the below screenshot.
+- On successfull run of the project, swagger ui will open in the browser as shown in the below screenshot.
  ![image](https://user-images.githubusercontent.com/18566830/213716346-b2560090-0e64-47f0-af9f-15c0b72707e7.png)

 ## Assumption: